gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-westerlund-tsvwg-sctp-dtls-chunk.md

-in an SCTP Association using DTLS Chunks cannot use SCTP Restart legacy procedure, in case of need to restart the Association it SHOULD keep on retrying initiating a new Association until the remote SCTP Endpoint will close the existing Association (i.e. due to timeout) and will accept a new one.
+in an SCTP Association using DTLS Chunks cannot use SCTP Restart legacy procedure, in case of need to restart the Association it SHOULD keep on retrying initiating a new Association until the remote SCTP Endpoint have closed the existing Association (i.e. due to timeout) and will accept a new one.
 As alternative, depending on the Use Case and the Upper Layer protocol, it MAY use a different SCTP Source port number so that the peer SCTP Endpoint